vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-howitworks.md

 The user is redirected back to the merchant’s website or app, and the subscription is confirmed on the merchant’s page.

-Please note: Activation of the agreement is not guaranteed to be finished by the time the user is redirected back to the merchantRedirectUrl.
+Please note: Activation of the agreement is not guaranteed to be finished by the time the user is redirected back to the `merchantRedirectUrl`.
 The agreement could still have the status PENDING, so it is important to continue to poll the status of the agreement until a final status is returned by the API.

 ![Confirmation of subscription](../images/vipps-recurring-api-howitworks/vipps-recurring-step4.svg)